pthu/sahd/docs/words/g-2-l.md

 of a kinsman, namely the responsibility to protect and help a family member in times of need, including in a court trial (e.g. Job 19:25). גאל is used of God four times with ריב, ‘to contend, conduct a (legal) case’ (BDB, 936) in Jer 50:3; Ps 119:154; Prov 23:11; and Lam 3:58.
 In each case ריב is used with its cognate noun, hence the NRSV rendering ‘to plead a cause’.

 <a id="Exegesis-A10"></a>
-<b>A.10</b> גאל niph., ‘to be reclaimed’ in Isa 52:3 (cf. 4Q176 8-11:4) is set in response to the community lament in 51:9f. and is a promise of liberation, in preparation for a summons (52:11) to depart from captivity.
+<b>A.10</b> גאל <i>niph.</i>, ‘to be reclaimed’ in Isa 52:3 (cf. 4Q176 8-11:4) is set in response to the community lament in 51:9f. and is a promise of liberation, in preparation for a summons (52:11) to depart from captivity.
 The legal sense of גאל is being used figuratively here, in opposition to מכר, to mean ‘reclaim’ (cf. Lev 25).
 Since Israel was not ‘sold’ in a proper legal transaction to Babylon, no ransom price is due from God, their rightful owner, for their ‘redemption’.
 This usage of גאל seems to suggest that its meaning can ‘overlap’ between the socio-legal and theological spheres.
 Isa 52:3 is a clear case of sharing the meaning of the socio-legal context, but excluding the monetary exchange.

-<b>A.11</b> The use of מִן with גאל aligns it more closely with other ‘deliverance’ words, e.g. נצל hiph., מלט pi., and חלץ pi.
+<b>A.11</b> The use of מִן with גאל aligns it more closely with other ‘deliverance’ words, e.g. נצל <i>hiph.</i>, מלט pi., and חלץ pi.
 This use of גאל does not seem to be a radical departure in meaning from its meaning in
 references to the exodus, although it is slightly more developed (cf. use of מִן with גאל in a passage on the exodus in the Reworked Pentateuch, 4Q158 14:i.5).
-The understanding of God as kinsman, who claims Israel and bails them out in times of trouble, is not excluded from the meaning of גאל with מִן e.g. Ps 106:10, where גאל seems to parallel ישׁע hiph.
-The other examples of גאל + מִן imply a sense of rescue from oppressive powers and threats to life for the people as a whole or individuals within it (Jer 31:11; Hos 13:14; Mic 4:10; Pss 72:14; 103:4; 107:2; 4Q381 24a+b.5; 11Q5 18:17).
+The understanding of God as kinsman, who claims Israel and bails them out in times of trouble, is not excluded from the meaning of גאל with מִן e.g. Ps 106:10, where גאל seems to parallel ישׁע <i>hiph.</i> The other examples of גאל + מִן imply a sense of rescue from oppressive powers and threats to life for the people as a whole or individuals within it (Jer 31:11; Hos 13:14; Mic 4:10; Pss 72:14; 103:4; 107:2; 4Q381 24a+b.5; 11Q5 18:17).

 <b>A.12</b> The use of מִן does perhaps suggest a physical or metaphorical removal from trouble, rather than a restoration to the original owner, although the idea of liberation from the hand or power (יַד / כַּף) of